Atomic layer deposition – ALD technology

 - Application of etched optical substrates for making anti-reflective, polarizing, spectrum separating coatings and investigation of their optical resistance.

-Formation and research of optical coatings based on metal islands
+Formation and investigation of optical coatings with ultra-thin metal layers.